-Antero Midstream operates 620 miles of gathering pipelines and more than 363 miles of fresh water pipelines.
+Antero Midstream operates 631 miles of gathering pipelines and more than 378 miles of fresh water pipelines.
 Of this network:

-- Approximately 19.5 miles are jurisdictional hazardous liquid pipelines - 8.7 miles are jurisdictional Type A pipelines
+- Zero miles of jurisdictional hazardous liquid pipelines - 15.4 miles are jurisdictional Type A pipelines

 Through our Pipeline Integrity Program, we establish and implement high standards of safety management, operating and maintenance processes to use best efforts to keep our pipeline network safe for our employees and contractors, our communities and the environment.
 Our integrity management program meets the requirements of 49 CFR 192 and 49 CFR 195 for covered pipelines that could affect High Consequence Areas.